-The aggregate market value of registrant's common stock held by non-affiliates of the registrant based upon the closing sale price on the NASDAQ Global Market on June 30, 2015, the last business day of the Registrant's most recently completed second fiscal quarter, was approximately \$103.6 million.
-Shares held by each executive officer, director and their affiliated holders and by each other person (if any) who owns more than 5% of the outstanding common stock have been excluded in that such persons may be deemed to be affiliates.
+The aggregate market value of registrant's common stock held by non-affiliates of the registrant based upon the closing sale price on the NASDAQ Global Market on June 30, 2016, the last business day of the Registrant's most recently completed second fiscal quarter, was approximately \$485.6 million.
+Shares held by each executive officer, director and their affiliated holders and by each other person (if any) who owns 10% of the outstanding common stock or more have been excluded in that such persons may be deemed to be affiliates.
 This determination of affiliate status is not necessarily a conclusive determination for other purposes.

-As of February 16, 2016, there were 51,243,399 shares of the Registrant's common stock, par value \$0.001 per share, outstanding.
+As of February 21, 2017, there were 53,396,061 shares of the Registrant's common stock, par value \$0.001 per share, outstanding.